Planning for the future of London's Commercial Courts: a review

 There was consensus, though, that the feedback from recent months regarding adoption of technologies has been generally positive.
 Many of the comments made were reflected in the results of a number of polls posed to the audience throughout the session, which you can see below.

 Further sessions focusing on issues for disclosure and witness statements raised a number of equally compelling points regarding recent developments and how the future might take shape.
-The recordings for these sessions are available here, as well as a number of supporting documents for the seminars.
+The recordings for these sessions are available, as well as a number of supporting documents for the seminars.

 We would like to thank The London Commercial Court and the 15 panellists who contributed throughout the day.
-You can find further events to celebrate the 125th anniversary of the London Commercial Court here.
+Find further events to celebrate the 125th anniversary of the London Commercial Court.